 Barney's Farm hasn't claimed any official awards on behalf of LSD yet.
 However, the strain is quickly gathering a following throughout smoking communities.
 The strain's skunk genetics are demonstrated through its hardy, diesel aroma.
 LSD buds form as tapered cones, with a substantial coating of resin.

 Barney's Farm claims the strain should have a roasted taste reminiscent of chestnuts.
 When smoked, LSD has an intense, earthy flavor.
 Nugs can be a yellowish green and sprout orange hairs.
 Upon closer inspection, LSD nugs are coated in crystals all over the flower.

 Positive Effects of LSD

 LSD fosters a heavy body high in addition to its powerful mental high.
 LSD's potent euphoric effects are known to induce creativity, happiness, and relaxation.
-The strain's indica genetics also foster a heavy physical high ideal for treating body pain and tension from stress.
 Some claim that the strain can induce hallucinations and other "trippy" effects.

 Negative Effects of LSD